ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxdlr.md

 The NSX distributed logical router runs as a kernel module in the hypervisor of each host and is optimized for East-West routing.
 Optionally, a DLR Control VM can be installed.
 The DLR Control VM is needed to peer with NSX Edges and NSX controllers for dynamic routing (OSPF or BGP) updates.
 In this deployment, static routing is used.
 However, DLR Control VMs are deployed, in case you require to use a routing protocol.

 The NSX DLR Control VMs are configured as an active and passive pair of appliances.
-During the configuration process, the DLR control VM is deployed in the compact size and the NSX DLR is connected to the OpenShift Edge.
+During the configuration process, the DLR control VM is deployed in the compact size and the NSX DLR is connected to the {{site.data.keyword.redhat_openshift_notm}} Edge.

 | Component | Configuration |
 |-----------|---------------|